Triochem Products Ltd.

 The Company has implemented Risk Management Policy and the Board of Directors hasprepared a comprehensive framework of risk management for assessment of risks and todetermine the responses to these risks so as to minimize their adverse impact on theorganization.
 The policy as approved by the Board of Directors is uploaded on theCompany's website.

 https:/www.triochemproducts.com/Uploads/Investor-relations/pdfs/risk-management-policy-25.pdfVigil Mechanism / Whistle Blower Policy;

 In order to ensure that the activities of the company and its employees are conductedin a fair and transparent manner by adoption of highest standards of professionalismhonesty integrity and ethical behavior the company has adopted a vigil mechanism policy.The aim of the policy is to provide adequate safeguards against victimization of whistleblower who avails of the mechanism and also provide direct access to the Chairman of theAudit Committee in appropriate or exceptional cases.
-Accordingly Whistle BlowerPolicy' has been formulated with a view to provide a mechanism for the Directors andemployees of the Company at the 45thAGM till the conclusion of the 50th AGM.
+Accordingly Whistle BlowerPolicy' has been formulated with a view to provide a mechanism for the Directors andemployees of the Company to approach the Ethics Counselor or the Chairman of the AuditCommittee of the Company.
+The purpose of this policy is to provide a framework to promoteresponsible and secure whistle blowing.
+It protects employees willing to raise a concernabout serious irregularities within the Company.
+This policy is uploaded on the Company'swebsite.

+The Auditor KDA have confirmed their eligibility and qualification required underSection 139 141 and other applicable provision of the Companies Act 2013 and Rulesissued thereunder (including any statutory modification(s) or re-enactment(s) thereof forthe time being in force).

 M/s.
-KANU DOSHI AND ASSOCIATE LLPChartered Accountants have confirmed their eligibility and qualification required underSection 139 141 and other applicable provision of the Companies Act 2013 and Rulesissued thereunder (including any statutory modification(s) or re-enactment(s) thereof forthe time being in force).

-M/s.
 Haren Sanghvi & Associates Chartered Accountants performs the duties ofinternal auditors of the company and their report is reviewed by the audit committee fromtime to time.

 The Board of Directors of the Company on the recommendations made by the AuditCommittee has appointed M/s.
 N. Ritesh & Associates Cost Accountants (RiteshN.
-T. Proprietors) to conduct the cost audit of the Company to conducts the audit of costrecords for the financial year 2018-19- The remuneration proposed to be paid to the CostAuditors subject to ratification by the shareholders of the Company at the ensuing 48*Annual General Meeting.
+T. Proprietors) to conduct the cost audit of the Company to conducts the audit of costrecords for the financial year 2020-21.
+The remuneration proposed to be paid to the CostAuditors subject to ratification by the shareholders of the Company at the ensuing 48*Annual General Meeting.

-The Company has received consent from M/s Ragini Chokshi & Co.
-(CP No.: 1436 FCS:2390) Company Secretaries to act as the auditors for conducting audit of theSecretarial records for the financial year ended 31st March 2019.
+1436) Company Secretaries to act as the auditors for conducting audit of theSecretarial records for the financial year ended 31st March 2021.

 SECRETARIAL STANDARDS OF ICSI

 CORPORATE SOCIAL RESPONSIBILITY

 The provisions of Companies Act 2013 regarding Corporate Social Responsibility shallnot be applicable to companies having net worth not exceeding Rs.500 crore or more orturnover not exceeding Rs.
 1000 crore or net profit not exceeding Rs.5 crore or moreduring any financial year as on the last day of the previous financial year.
-In thisconnection we wish to inform you that in respect of our Company as on the last auditedbalance sheet as at 31.03.2018 neither the net worth exceeds Rs.500 crores or turnoverexceeds Rsl000 crore or net profit exceeding Rs.5 crore.
+In thisconnection we wish to inform you that in respect of our Company as on the last auditedbalance sheet as at 3103.2019 neither the net worth exceeds Rs.500 crores or turnoverexceeds Rsl000 crore or net profit exceeding Rs.5 crore.
 Hence the provisions ofCompanies Act 2013 regarding Corporate Social Responsibility would not be applicable.

 CONSERVATION OF ENERGY TECHNOLOGY ABSORPTION AND FOREIGN EXCHANGE EARNINGS AND OUTGO

-The information on conversation of energy technology absorption and foreign exchangeearnings and outgo stipulated under Section 134(3) M of the Act read with Rule 8 of TheCompanies (Accounts) Rules 2014 is annexed herewith "Annexure- E"
+The information on conversation of energy technology absorption and foreign exchangeearnings and outgo stipulated under Section 134(3) (m) of the Act read with Rule 8 of TheCompanies (Accounts) Rules 2014 is annexed herewith "Annexure- E".